 In the spring, you can expect a host of golden daffodils beneath the trees, but on wetter days the path can get muddy underfoot.
-Even though this is a relatively short walk,you’ll need to wear good footwear that provides suitable grip.
+Even though this is a relatively short walk, you’ll need to wear a good pair of walking boots or any footwear that provides suitable grip on slippery surfaces.

 3. A Challenging Day Hike: Ambleside to Troutbeck and back via Wansfell

 You can extend the walk on from Stock Ghyll Force to complete a circular route that climbs beyond the waterfall to Wansfell Pike, follows a bridleway to the villages of Troutbeck and Townend, and then through woodland past High Skelghyll farm, Jenkins Crag and the Skelghyll woods, before dropping back down into Ambleside at the Market Cross.

 The National Trust plots this fabulously varied route in reverse: find the details here.
 The charity owns a number of landmarks on the route, including the former home of Beatrix Potter at Troutbeck.
 The author used to live in the village at Troutbeck Park Farm, where she bred herdwick sheep.